mandajoan/gotogether.client/src/README.md

 ![Logo](/Users/dearman/Desktop/project_4/go-together/public/logo.png)

-###*Go Together* is a web application developed with the intent to help break the ice for tech industry individuals attending events.
+###*Go Together* is a web application developed with the intent to help break the ice for tech professionals attending industry events.

 ####You can access *Go Together* client side [here](https://gotogether-client.herokuapp.com/) and the server side [here](https://gotogether-server.herokuapp.com/).